-- a) two numbers are required to be worn when competing one on each side of the horse preferably attached to both sides of the saddlecloth, or both sides of the bridle and must be clearly legible - b) the Horse Identification Number must also be worn as described whenever the horse is being ridden/lunged/led/tethered or grazed from the time of their arrival on the grounds until the end of the event - c) identification numbers shall be discreet on white background, the colour of the numbers may vary - d) green stallion identification discs or number holders must be worn by stallions at all times at an event - e) green stallion identification discs or number holders must be clearly displayed on both sides of the stallion's head (attached to bridle or halter) or both sides of the saddle cloth on both sides of the breastplate: as per EA Stallion Safe Practices Policy - f) horse Identification numbers must be worn in addition to stallion discs, either as the green bridle identification number holder or the green stallion disc identification plus horse ID number

-Failure to correctly wear Horse Identification Numbers will incur the following:

-- g) when led, grazed, lunged or ridden on the grounds.
+- a) two numbers are required to be worn when competing one on each side of the horse preferably attached to both sides of the saddlecloth, or both sides of the bridle and must be clearly legible by the judge/s being a minimum of 3.5 4cm in height. - b) the Horse Identification Number must also be worn as described whenever the horse is being ridden/lunged/led/tethered or grazed from the time of their arrival on the grounds until the end of the event - c) identification numbers shall be in black text, clearly displayed on a white background. - d) green stallion identification discs or number holders must be worn by stallions at all times at an event - e) green stallion identification discs or number holders must be clearly displayed on both sides of the stallion's head (attached to bridle or halter) or both sides of the saddle cloth on both sides of the breastplate: as per EA Stallion Safe Practices Policy - f) horse Identification numbers must be worn in addition to stallion discs, either as the green bridle identification number holder or the green stallion disc identification plus horse ID number - Failure to correctly wear Horse Identification Numbers will incur the following: - g) when led, grazed, lunged or ridden on the grounds.
 An initial verbal warning followed by the issuing of a Yellow Warning Card for further non-compliance - h) if the horse does enter in the competition arena not wearing correct identification numbers, -0.50% per judge is deducted